neumino/neumino.github.io/movies.md

-### Benny Loves You
+### Oxygen
-*Released on 2021-05-07, vote average 6.3*
+*Released on 2021-05-12, vote average 6.9*

-Jack, a man desperate to improve his life throws away his beloved childhood plush, Benny.
-It’s a move that has disastrous consequences when Benny springs to life with deadly intentions!
+A woman wakes in a cryogenic chamber with no recollection of how she got there, and must find a way out before running out of air.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/tL1fCW2BqLY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/s6oLsCHgSwg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>